Boundary actions of Bass-Serre Trees and the applications to $C^*$-algebras: Graph of groups with an acylindrically hyperbolic vertex group and tubular groups

 \subsection{$C^*$-simplicity of tubular groups}

-The class of \textit{tubular} groups introduced by Wise \cite{Wise} is an important class of groups in geometric groups theory.
-These groups can be written as a fundamental group $\pi_1(\IG, v)$ for a graph of groups $\IG=(\Gamma, \CG)$ where $\Gamma$ is finite, and all vertices group $G_v\simeq \Z\oplus \Z$ and all edge groups $G_e\simeq \Z$.
+The class of \textit{tubular} groups introduced by Wise (see, e.g., \cite{Wise}) is an important class of groups in geometric group theory.
+These groups can be written as a fundamental group $\pi_1(\IG, v)$ for a graph of groups $\IG=(\Gamma, \CG)$ where $\Gamma$ is finite, and all vertex groups $G_v\simeq \Z\oplus \Z$ and all edge groups $G_e\simeq \Z$.
 For simplicity, we call such a graph of groups a \textit{tubular graph of groups}.

-The following criterion on the $C^*$-simplicity of HNN extension appeared in \cite{B-I-O}.
+The following criterion on the $C^*$-simplicity of HNN extensions appeared in \cite{B-I-O}.

 \begin{thm}\cite[Theorem 4.10]{B-I-O} Let $G*_H$ be a non-ascending HNN extension.
 Suppose for any finite set $F\subset H\setminus \{1_H\}$, there exists a $g\in G*_H$ such that $gFg^{-1}\cap H=\emptyset$.
 Then $G*_H$ is $C^*$-simple. \end{thm}